-- We provide a balance of child-led and adult-led experiences for all children that meet the curriculum expectations for 'Communication and Language' and 'Literacy'.
-These include: - sharing high-quality stories and poems within the Nursery setting and at home through our 'Books for Sharing' scheme - learning a range of nursery rhymes and action rhymes - activities that develop focused listening and attention, including oral blending - attention to high-quality language. - We ensure Nursery children are well prepared to begin learning graphemephoneme correspondences (GPCs) and blending in Reception.
+We provide a balance of child-led and adult-led experiences for all children that meet the curriculum expectations for 'Communication and Language' and 'Literacy'.
+These include:

+- sharing high-quality stories and poems within the Nursery setting and at home through our 'Books for Sharing' scheme - learning a range of nursery rhymes and action rhymes - activities that develop focused listening and attention, including oral blending - attention to high-quality language - Implementing the Foundations for Phonics programme

+We ensure Nursery children are well prepared to begin learning grapheme-phoneme correspondences (GPCs) in Reception.